Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Any undergraduate student who will be enrolled in Level III and above in the upcoming fall semester is eligible.
 Students from all faculties and programs may apply, and there are no prerequisites to participate.
 This program is open to international students as well.

 Everyone!
-CityLAB SIR is an opportunity for students of all disciplines to grow and develop their community engagement and project management skills.
+SIR is an opportunity for students of all disciplines to grow and develop their community engagement and project management skills.
 You don’t need prior experience in community engagement or project work.
 You just have to be open to listening and learning about the needs of the Hamilton community, and how to best support those impacted by the issues we address.
 We understand everyone has a different set of skills and experiences gained from school, work, volunteering, and life experiences, and we know each and every one of you will bring something unique to the SIR program.

 If you want to: